Be Verbs

 5. We aren't busy. (are not = aren't)

-Point 9: For question words, the verb matches the subject.
+Point 9: In question sentences, the be verb changes to match the subject.

 1. What is your favorite food?